Other: common garlic, rocambole, serpent garlic, Spanish garlic, ajo, rasoon or lasunam (Ayurveda), da-suan (Chinese)

 Uses And Preparations

-Dried and powdered bulb for cooking or encapsulation
+Powdered, dried bulb for cooking or encapsulation.

-Specific: Consult a qualified healthcare practitioner if using in higher doses used for therapeutic purposes and taking any medications.
+Consult a qualified healthcare practitioner if using in higher doses used for therapeutic purposes and taking any medications.
 Garlic may cause gastrointestinal disturbance in sensitive individuals or in persons with acute or chronic stomach inflammation.

-General: We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.
+We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.

 *This statement has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
+For educational purposes only.